We constantly review our working practices to ensure continuous improvement for all stakeholders

 Therefore, this reflects on the overall mean and median, as we have more men in senior management roles.

-This report and figures below is the snapshot of our employees as of the 5th of April 2018.
+This report and figures below is the snapshot of our employees as of the 5th April 2019.

 We can confirm that no staff received bonus pay either Women or Men.